Raphiiko/OyasumiVR/README.md

     <td>
       <b>Nightmare Detection</b>
       <br>
-      OyasumiVR can detect when you've got an prolonged elevated heartrate, which could indicate a nightmare.
+      OyasumiVR can detect when you've got a prolonged elevated heartrate, which could indicate a nightmare.
 With this feature you can try to cut your nightmares short by automatically deactivating the sleep mode (to for example, increase the brightness), or by playing a sound to attempt waking you up.
     </td>
     <td width="380"><img src="https://github.com/Raphiiko/OyasumiVR/assets/111654848/91ac5113-0400-4888-ba6c-3260f73aee8b"></td>
   </tr>